HugoPeters1024/hs-sleuth/README.md

     - Definition Analysis, in which phase has this binder been observed for the first time

 ### Exploration

-2. The frontend fetches the data from the zip on a per module and per phase basis
+The frontend fetches the data from the zip on a per module and per phase basis.

 ## Current Capabilities